 Dr Chen co-investigated two Knowledge Transfer Projects: (1) Innovative English Language Teaching for Primary Studnents. (http://corpus.eduhk.hk/grammar/?page_id=1278); (2) Educational Linguistics 2.0 – The use of corpora in language teaching ( http://corpus.eduhk.hk/CAP/).
 The student teachers who joined the projects developed resources on the teaching of readers, grammar, vocabulary and pronunciation.

-Dr. Chen is currently serving as Associate Head of of Department of Linguistics and Modern Langauge studies.
-She is also serving as Doctor of Education (EdD) Coordinator (English Language).
+Dr. Chen is currently serving as Head of Centre for Language in Education.
+She served as Associate Head of of Department of Linguistics and Modern Langauge studies (LML) in 2018-19 and Doctor of Education (EdD) Coordinator (English Language) in 2017-19.
 She won the Faculty Teaching Award in the Faculty of Humanities in 2015.

 Experimental Phonetics, Inter-language Phonology, Intelligibility and Accent Studies, Perception and Production, Computer Assisted Pronunciation Learning